INFO-698-InfoSci-Capstone/template-repository/README.md

         └── supplementaryTables/
                             # supplementary tables for the main manuscript

-    R/Python/etc.           # scripts to run in the following order (also see associated README.md) └── script.*        # hypothetical script used to wrangle the raw data, produce figures, analyses, and supplementary materials
+    src                     # scripts to run in the following order (also see associated README.md) └── script.*            # hypothetical script used to wrangle the raw data, produce figures, analyses, and supplementary materials